 Does Every Claim Need an Investigation?

 In most cases, yes.
 There may be the occasional case where the facts are so obvious that the insurance company will prepare the payout immediately, but these cases are few and far between.
 Insurance companies are constantly on the outlook for fraud.
 Not many insurance companies will pay out on a policy solely based on the word of the policyholder.
 They will want to investigate to see if the policyholder has a legitimate claim.

 In fact, one of the signs that you do have a legitimate claim is the insurance company failing to conduct a proper investigation.
 As we noted above, the insurance company is not in the business to pay out claims but to make money.
 If you file a claim and the insurance company conducts an incomplete investigation or drags its feet on the investigation, this is a sign that they may be looking for a way to deny your claim.

 Get the Help You Deserve

 If you feel the insurance company is not adequately investigating your claim, you need to act quickly.
 Contact an insurance attorney, such as KBG Injury Law.

-An insurance attorney can gather evidence for you or can even use their network to find an adjuster who works on behalf of policyholders.
-This can help you establish evidence of your claim and can ensure your claim is not denied due to an inadequate investigation.
+An insurance attorney can gather evidence for you or can even use their network to find insurance investigators who work on behalf of policyholders.
+Working with an attorney through the claims investigation process can help you establish evidence of your claim and can ensure your claim is not denied due to an inadequate investigation.